luizfelipedasilva678/rotate-bitmap/README.md

 ## Manual Compilation

-To compile the you just need to run
+To compile the code you just need to run

 `make`